PurdueECE264/2020FallProblems-Lu/README.md

 (NFAP).
-An analysis by NFAP of Active Job Postings in Computing Occupations amplifies this point, noting that between April 14 and May 13, 2020, there were more than 625,000 active vacancies in jobs that require at least a bachelor€™s degree in computing."*
+An analysis by NFAP of Active Job Postings in Computing Occupations amplifies this point, noting that between April 14 and May 13, 2020, there were more than 625,000 active vacancies in jobs that require at least a bachelor's degree in computing."*

 ECE 264 encourages everyone to help everyone.
 Your classmates may design your next apps, the next medical devices that ensure your